-(1) The Director, by notice served on a water quality auditor who holds an approval, may suspend or cancel the approval, if the Director is satisfied that - s.
-129E Part 6 - Water (a) the water quality auditor has contravened any provision of this Act or the relevant guidelines; or (b) the water quality auditor has contravened a condition of the approval; or (c) the water quality auditor has not carried out an audit, or prepared a report, for the purposes of the guidelines - (i) competently; or (ii) in accordance with the provisions of the relevant guidelines; or (d) the water quality auditor had a conflict of interest in relation to another person at the time at which the water quality auditor carried out, in relation to the other person, an audit or report for the purposes of the relevant guidelines; or (e) the approval ought to be cancelled for any other reason.
-(2) The subsec cancellation of an approval under ction (1) takes effect - (a) if an application for review of the decision to cancel the approval is not made under section $160C - 28$ days after the notice of the cancellation is served under subsection (1); or under section 160C and the Magistrates Court (Administrative Appeals Division) makes a decision affirming the decision under review - on the day the decision was affirmed.
+(1) The Director, by notice served on a water quality auditor who holds an approval, may suspend or cancel the approval, if the Director is satisfied that -

+- (a) the water quality auditor has contravened any provision of this Act or the relevant guidelines; or - (b) the water quality auditor has contravened a condition of the approval; or - (c) the water quality auditor has not carried out an audit, or prepared a report, for the purposes of the guidelines - (i) competently; or - (ii) in accordance with the provisions of the relevant guidelines; or - (d) the water quality auditor had a conflict of interest in relation to another person at the time at which the water quality auditor carried out, in relation to the other person, an audit or report for the purposes of the relevant guidelines; or - (e) the approval ought to be cancelled for any other reason. - (2) The cancellation of an approval under subsection (1) takes effect - (a) if an application for review of the decision to cancel the approval is not made under section 160C 28 days after the notice of the cancellation is served under subsection (1); or - (b) if an application for review of the decision to cancel the approval is made under section 160C and the Magistrates Court (Administrative Appeals Division) makes a decision affirming the decision under review - on the day the decision was affirmed.